Peanut Butter Protein Balls

 Homemade energy balls with peanut butter, flax seed, oats, honey, protein powder, and chocolate chips

-These No Bake Peanut Butter Energy Balls were the first ones I made and have been a staple for a long time.
+These No Bake Peanut Butter Energy Balls were the first little energy bite that I ever made.
 But I wanted to mix it up, and bump up the protein a little bit more.
 So I came up with these.
 Vanilla protein powder is added and it definitely helps bump up the protein and keep you fuller longer.

 Protein Ball Mix-In Ideas